GOV.UK response: 1 October 2030Private LandlordsLast reviewed 18 June 2026

 Audit your portfolio

 Get current EPC ratings for every property.
-Identify which are D, E, F or G.
+Identify which may need planning attention.

 2026